keirans/hass_config/README.md

 I haven't used these cameras without the custom firmware as they tie in to the Xiaomi cloud / Mi Home ecosystem and i'm not overly thrilled with the security and privacy implications.
 It's pretty easy to flash the custom firmware yourself if you are relatively familiar with Linux.

-I got in early on these cameras when the Firmware was quite experimental, and it's quite impressive to see how much the custom firmware has evolved, it's support for movement, SSL and MQTT is really quite impressive.
+I got in early on these cameras when the Firmware was quite experimental, and it's quite impressive to see how much the custom firmware has evolved, it's support for movement, SSL and MQTT great and seems to mature with each release.
 I currently use them with the ffmpeg camera support, and will likely move them over to MQTT later on once I have my head around it.

 More information about these cameras and the custom firmware can be found at the links below;